 Base salaries are set to reflect compensation commensurate with the individual's current position and work experience.
 Our goal in this regard is to attract and retain high caliber talent for the position and to provide a base wage that is not subject to performance risk.
 Salary for the CEO and the other named executive officers is established based on the underlying scope of their respective responsibilities, taking into account competitive market compensation.
-The base salary for each named executive officer is targeted at the 75th percentile compared to similar positions in the peer companies due to the intensely competitive environment for highly qualified employees in this industry and the roles, competency and experience of the individual.
+The base salary for each named executive officer is generally targeted at the 75th percentile compared to similar positions in the peer companies due to the intensely competitive environment for highly qualified employees in this industry and the roles, competency and experience of the individual.
 However, the compensation market data provide only a reference point for the Compensation Committee.

 We review base salaries for the named executive officers annually, generally in the first quarter of each year.
-We determine a target percentage for annual merit increases based in part on data from companies in the Radford Global Life Sciences Survey.
-This survey is comprised of data from approximately 500 U.S. life science companies with annual revenues ranging from \$0 to over \$1 billion.
+In 2013 and in prior years, we determined a target percentage for annual merit increases based in part on data from companies with between 150 and 499 employees in the Radford Global Life Sciences Survey.
 The CEO proposes salary adjustments to the Compensation Committee (other than for himself) based on any changes in competitive market salaries, individual performance and/or changes in job duties and responsibilities.
 The Compensation Committee then determines any salary adjustment applicable to each of the named executive officers.
-For 2012, the Compensation Committee approved an annual merit increase of 3% for each of our named executive officers other than Mr. Winningham, who received a 2.5% merit increase as discussed further in the "CEO Compensation" section below.
+For 2013, a Company-wide merit increase of 3.5% was budgeted and the Compensation Committee approved the following annual merit increases for each of our named executive officers: Mr. Winningham-3.0%; Mr. Aguiar-3.5%; Dr. Mammen-4.0%; Mr. Blum-3.0%; Mr. Shafer-3.25%).
+The size of each officer's merit increase reflects the CEO and Compensation Committee's subjective evaluation of each officer's individual performance and contributions, and, in the case of Mr. Winningham, his request that his merit increase be lower than the Company-wide target increase due to overall budget considerations.